Scientific Sessions

 • 3.
 Does Justice Specialization Ensure More Consistent Decisions?
 Evidence from São Paulo Business Courts

-Fernando Corrêa — Insper
+Fernando Corrêa — USP

 Discussant, Paulo Furquim de Azevedo (Insper)